 This serves two purposes, as it not only allows you and your spouse to have a date night, but it also gives you something new and exciting to share and talk about.
 “When the brain learns something new, it not only creates new neural pathways, but it also brings about more joy and excitement,” says Slatkin.
 “Now, do it together with your spouse and the positive energy is compounded.
 It also provides a fresh new experience that you can share together.”

 6. Show Some Appreciation

 Parenting is a never-ending game of Did I Just Do Anything Right?
 It’s easy to feel doubt, let alone any sense of confidence.
 As the supportive spouse, it’s your job to step in and provide, yes, validation.
-The words can vary but the subtext remains: I saw that and I’m not keeping it to myself.
+The words can vary but the subtext remains: I saw that great thing you did and I’m not keeping it to myself.
 Goodwill is contagious.
 Give some and chances are high it will be returned, and then, “It snowballs,” says Dr. Emily Upshur, a licensed clinical psychologist in New York City.

 7. Surprise Your Spouse

 Doing something unexpected and out of the ordinary is a perfect way to break up the monotony and show your significant other that you’re thinking of him or her.
-“It is often the unexpected, not the actual action, that can re-infuse the passion and anticipation we so often crave,” says Slatkin.
+“It’s often the unexpected, not the actual action, that can re-infuse the passion and anticipation we so often crave,” says Slatkin.
 “It could be something as simple as surprising your spouse at work and taking him/her out for a cup of coffee that can create the thrill that once swept you off your feet.”